jcletousey/personal-website/src/content/en/blog/2023/03/10/it-s-decided-i-take-back-control-of-my-data.md

 Fortunately, _Twitter_ itself has made available [a way to retrieve it](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).

 Since then, [I’ve migrated to Mastodon](https://indieweb.social/@jcletousey) but that’s not enough for me.
 This is one part of the _[Fediverse](https://en.wikipedia.org/wiki/Fediverse)_.
 Its principle, the fact that everything is decentralized, is very interesting.
-But, who tells me that in the future, companies will not come to gangrenize this system (hello Elon 👋).
+But, who tells me that in the future, companies will not come to gangrenize this system (hello Elon <emoji emoji="👋" label="main faisant coucou"></emoji>).

 I saw [a _toot_](https://indieweb.social/@aral@mastodon.ar.al/109720685759002039){hreflang="en"} comparing the _Fediverse_ to email, which was also open in its early days and is now managed by only a few very large companies.
 Okay, this is extreme but it made me think.